apache/ignite/web-console/assembly/README.txt

 -------------------------------------
 1. JDK 8 suitable for your platform.
 2. Supported browsers: Chrome, Firefox, Safari, Edge.
-3. GridGain cluster should be started with `ignite-rest-http` module in classpath.
+3. Ignite cluster should be started with `ignite-rest-http` module in classpath.
    For this copy `ignite-rest-http` folder from `libs\optional` to `libs` folder.

 How to run